pingcap/docs-cn/tools/data-migration-troubleshooting.md

 #### sql-skip

-- `worker`: flag parameter, string, `--worker`, required; specifies the dm-worker where the SQL statement that needs to perform the skip operation is located
+- `worker`: flag parameter, string, `--worker`, required; specifies the DM-worker where the SQL statement that needs to perform the skip operation is located
 - `task-name`: non-flag parameter, string, required; specifies the task where the SQL statement that needs to perform the skip operation is located
 - `binlog-pos`: non-flag parameter, string, required; specifies the binlog pos where the SQL statement that needs to perform the skip operation is located; the format is `mysql-bin.000002:123` (`:` separates the binlog name and pos)

 #### sql-replace

-- `worker`: flag parameter, string, `--worker`, required; specifies the dm-worker where the SQL statement that needs to perform the replacement operation is located
+- `worker`: flag parameter, string, `--worker`, required; specifies the DM-worker where the SQL statement that needs to perform the replacement operation is located
 - `task-name`: non-flag parameter, string, required; specifies the task where the SQL statement that needs to perform the replacement operation is located
 - `binlog-pos`: non-flag parameter, string, required; specifies the binlog pos where the SQL statement that needs to perform the replacement operation is located; the format is `mysql-bin.000002:123` (`:` separates the binlog name and pos)
 - `sqls`: non-flag parameter, string, required; specifies new SQL statements that are used to replace the original SQL statement (You can specify multiple statements by separating them using `;`)